johnkeith/sofreshandsogreen/readme.md

 For a great explanation of Coderay and kramdown, see [Codebykat's post](http://blog.codebykat.com/2013/05/23/gorgeous-octopress-codeblocks-with-coderay/) on the subject .

-Also, add a picture of yourself by replacing the portrait.jpg in the source/images folder of your Octopress installation.
+Also, if you want to add a picture of yourself to the homepage as in the [demo](http://www.johnkeith.us), you need replacing the portrait.jpg in the source/images folder of your Octopress installation.
+Then, add to your _config.yml:

+	portrait: true

+In order to enable your smiling countenance on the blog's main page.
+(The entire header is disabled by default on pages and individual post pages).

 Oh yeah, Font awesome is included.
 Have fun!